 Using Tweetbot instead of the standard web-based Twitter client changes all that.
 It removes the game-ification of Twitter and lets you configure what you see.
 You can turn off retweets, quote tweets, thumbnails, autoplay, badges and notifications except direct messages and replies.
 (Bonus: use this tool to unfollow mercilessly.)

 Every morning after the school run, I fix my to-do list.
-And at the end of every day, I marvel at how I’ve failed to get it all done.
+And at the end of every day, I marvel at how little of it I've managed to get done.

-Things is a beautifully designed organisational tool that’s as complex or simple as you want it to be.
+Things is a beautifully made organisational tool for maintaining your to-do list.
+It's as complex or simple as you want it to be.
+If you're going to procrastinate, do it with smart design.

 Roadworks outside?
 Neighbour’s dog won’t STFU?
 A young person is building a fort in your home office?
 No problem.
 With a pair of headphones and Noizio, you can tune them out with ambient noises like waves, thunderstorms, or a crackling log fire.